JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Le_LU_dans_les_Groupes_d_Etude.md

 	The revelators have demonstrated a great deal of knowledge of the workings of our minds in presenting revelation to us, expertise that we can use in study groups.
 In practice, the intensive study approach that I suggest is best suited to readers who have read The Urantia Book in its entirety.
 However, study groups can accommodate new readers who must first become familiar with the teachings.
 It then becomes necessary to adapt the method to the circumstances.
 	Why study The Urantia Book?
 	When you open The Urantia Book to study the fifth epochal revelation, you have an appointment with God and the spiritual forces who conspire to appropriate for you the reality of spiritual values and assist you in understanding the philosophy of the universe.
 This is not a flower of rhetoric, it is a reality of experience, can you really measure its importance?
 5. The Urantia Papers.
-“These expositions, of which this paper is a part, constitute the latest presentation of truth to Urantia mortals.” ([UB 92:4.9](/en/The_Urantia_Book/92#p4_9)) Furthermore, a Melchizedek of Nebadon exhorts us to study the revelation in these words:
+“These expositions, of which this paper is a part, constitute the latest presentation of truth to Urantia mortals.” (<a id="a57_140"></a>[UB 92:4.9](/en/The_Urantia_Book/92#p4_9)) Furthermore, a Melchizedek of Nebadon exhorts us to study the revelation in these words:

 > “_IT IS not enough that the ascending mortal should know something of the relations of Deity to the genesis and manifestations of cosmic reality; he should also comprehend something of the relationships existing between himself and the numerous levels of existential and experiential realities, of potential and actual realities.
-Man’s terrestrial orientation, his cosmic insight, and his spiritual directionization are all enhanced by a better comprehension of universe realities and their techniques of interassociation, integration, and unification._” ([UB 106:0.1](/en/The_Urantia_Book/106#p0_1))
+Man’s terrestrial orientation, his cosmic insight, and his spiritual directionization are all enhanced by a better comprehension of universe realities and their techniques of interassociation, integration, and unification._” (<a id="a59_558"></a>[UB 106:0.1](/en/The_Urantia_Book/106#p0_1))

 The mandate to reveal.
 It is clearly identified and expressed in the second paragraph of the introduction by the Divine Counselor in these terms: “***Expand cosmic consciousness and enhance spiritual perception***”

 This sentence introduces two concepts: “expanding cosmic consciousness” and “enhancing spiritual perception”.
-We will decipher the meaning of each a little further on, but already a Melchizedek of Nebadon describes this process as being a technique of ***evolution-revelation*** ([UB 196:3.15](/en/The_Urantia_Book/196#p3_15))
+We will decipher the meaning of each a little further on, but already a Melchizedek of Nebadon describes this process as being a technique of ***evolution-revelation*** (<a id="a63_280"></a>[UB 196:3.15](/en/The_Urantia_Book/196#p3_15))

 Behind this concept lies an experiential reality: cooperation with the Thought Adjuster; the mind wholeheartedly seeking to do the will of God and the Thought Adjuster revealing the will of God and thus producing a dynamic of continuing mind expansion and spiritual enhancement.

 > Revelation teaches mortal man that, to start such a magnificent and intriguing adventure through space by means of the progression of time, he should begin by the organization of knowledge into idea-decisions; next, mandate wisdom to labor unremittingly at its noble task of transforming self-possessed ideas into increasingly practical but nonetheless supernal ideals, even those concepts which are so reasonable as ideas and so logical as ideals that the Adjuster dares so to combine and spiritize them as to render them available for such association in the finite mind as will constitute them the actual human complement thus made ready for the action of the Truth Spirit of the Sons, the time-space manifestations of Paradise truth—universal truth.
-The co-ordination of idea-decisions, logical ideals, and divine truth constitutes the possession of a righteous character, the prerequisite for mortal admission to the ever-expanding and increasingly spiritual realities of the morontia worlds. ([UB 101:6.7](/en/The_Urantia_Book/101#p6_7))
+The co-ordination of idea-decisions, logical ideals, and divine truth constitutes the possession of a righteous character, the prerequisite for mortal admission to the ever-expanding and increasingly spiritual realities of the morontia worlds. (<a id="a67_1001"></a>[UB 101:6.7](/en/The_Urantia_Book/101#p6_7))

 **Expanding cosmic consciousness**: it is an intellectual process which is located in the sphere of the mind;